10+ Years in Automation, PLC and HMIs. Working with most major Automation and Instrumentation vendors

 The above code would define a DUT called Thermostat, the code should be placed in a DUT object under the Application object.

-Once the DUT has been configured as above, you can define a variable as the structure type anywhere in your application
+Once the DUT has been configured as above, you can define a variable as the structure type anywhere in your application.

 In the above example, the Controller1 is defined as a Thermostat (the DUT made earlier).
-It's defined in a Global variable space, so accessible anywhere in the program.
+It's defined in a Global variable space, so it's accessible anywhere in the program.

-Data can be read and written from Controller1 using the following as the variable name
+Data can be read and written from Controller1 using the following as the variable name.

 This would set Controller1.Current_Temp to 0 (using structured text).
-This variable can then be read elsewhere with the same variable of Controller1.Current_Temp
+This variable can then be read elsewhere with the same variable of Controller1.Current_Temp.